pedrofortesgonzalez/A_comparative_proteomic_transcriptomic_and_glycomic_analysis_of_extracellular_vesicle_isolation_tech/scripts/README.md

 ***
 ## Workflow
 ### Usage Notes
+- Drag a copy of your data folder to the main repository folder (the console will ask you to type your data folder's name once execution starts).
-- Execute the scripts in numerical order to ensure correct workflow.
+- If manually executing the scripts, do so in numerical order to ensure correct workflow.
 - The cleaning scripts (<ins>cleaning_1_python.py</ins> and <ins>cleaning_2_R.R</ins>) are optional and can be used to optimize code.
 Ensure all dependencies are installed before running the scripts.